thunderbird2009/book_rmn/ch3_auction_and_cost_tracking.md

 # Chapter 3: Auction and Cost Tracking

 In Chapter 2, we traced the end-to-end ad serving flow and examined the architectural components that power a retail media network.
-We saw that the **AdServer** orchestrates a multi-stage pipeline: candidate retrieval, scoring, budget filtering, and finally the **auction**¡ªthe moment where the platform decides which ads to show and how much advertisers pay.
+We saw that the **AdServer** orchestrates a multi-stage pipeline: candidate retrieval, scoring, budget filtering, and finally the **auction**ï¿½ï¿½the moment where the platform decides which ads to show and how much advertisers pay.

 This chapter focuses on that critical auction stage in AdServer.
 We examine how modern ad platforms rank candidates using **adjusted eCPM** formulas that balance advertiser bids with predicted user engagement and ad quality.
-We detail the **quality score** mechanism¡ªa multiplicative formula combining conversion likelihood, ad relevance, and landing page quality¡ªand explain how each component is computed in practice.
+We detail the **quality score** mechanismï¿½ï¿½a multiplicative formula combining conversion likelihood, ad relevance, and landing page qualityï¿½ï¿½and explain how each component is computed in practice.
 We then explore how platforms **tune the quality score weights** through online A/B experiments and offline Bayesian Optimization to optimize revenue, user experience, and advertiser satisfaction simultaneously.

 By the end of this chapter, you will understand:
 - How adjusted eCPM differs between CPC and CPM pricing models